coderefinery/handsonscicomp/source/about.rst

 Support
 -------

-For questions and feedback regarding the course, you may join our workspace `AaltoSciComp courses <https://aaltoscicompcourses.slack.com>`__ on Slack.
+If you have questions about Hands-on SciComp in general, see `CodeRefinery zulipchat <https://coderefinery.github.io/manuals/chat/>`__.

-You can also contact Aalto Science IT.
+If you are taking the course for credits and have questions, join `AaltoSciComp courses <https://aaltoscicompcourses.slack.com>`__ workspace.

 Design and development